 Coxa’s antimicrobial ward is the future of hospital facilities

 At the new ward of the Coxa Hospital for Joint Replacement, almost all contact surfaces from beds, handles and cubicle curtains to wall paints are coated or treated with antimicrobial technology that kills bacteria and viruses.
-The holistic antimicrobial solution for the new ward was provided in close collaboration between Coxa and the HygTech Alliance including ISKU supplying the antimicrobial furniture to the ward.
+The holistic antimicrobial solution for the new ward was delivered in close collaboration between Coxa and the HygTech Alliance, including ISKU supplying the antimicrobial furniture to the ward.

 “The purpose of the surfaces is to prevent infections transmitted via contact.
 The need for contact itself is minimized, for example, with doors that are open during the day and with touch-free toilet seats and hand towel dispensers”, says Marjo Uusitalo, Coxa’s Development Manager.

-In Coxa, the efficacy of antimicrobial surfaces on the incidence of morbidity of patients and workers will be seen at the end of a certain follow-up period when the results can be compared between different wards.
+In Coxa, the efficacy of antimicrobial surfaces on the incidence of morbidity among patients and staff will be evaluated at the end of a defined follow up period when results can be compared between different wards.

 The MRSA bacterium is destroyed in 20 minutes but the surfaces are harmless to humans